eveningwater/my-poem-website/docs/old-style-poem.en-US.md

 When you climb to the top of the mountain and look down at the world, the scenery must be beautiful.

 > Creation date: October 07, 2017

+## Happy New Year

+There is no joy in the new year, so you will naturally be free.

+The reason is that people gather together to laugh and gamble.

+It’s hard to separate the thousands of pages,

+Earn money to your heart's content for one year.

+### Self-translated

+There is nothing to do in the new year, so I will naturally be free.

+So everyone got together and laughed and gambled and won money.

+The money is distributed one after another as if it is difficult to divide it all.

+As long as you can cheat and be happy once, you have spent a year.

+> Creation date: February 1, 2017